ubco-W2022T1-cosc301/project-group23/final_report_group23.md

 Compared to Figure 2, this plot makes it easier to see the differences between factor scores for each gender.
 It is clear that Extraversion and Neuroticism have lower average scores, and Agreeableness and Openness have higher average scores, than the other factors for both genders.
 When comparing between genders, the error bars representing the confidence intervals can be helpful for determining whether the difference in group means is significant -- that is, if the error bars overlap with one another, it is likely that the difference between group means is not significant.
 For the current research, the only factor that has error bars close to overlapping is Conscientiousness.
 This is in line with the hypothesis that Conscientiousness would not show significant gender differences.
 The other proposed null relationship was between gender and Openness -- while this factor does appear to show gender differences, the magnitude is less than that of the other 3 factors (i.e., E, N, and A).
 Therefore, it appears that I have support for the hypothesis that there are gender differences for the Extraversion, Neuroticism, and Agreeableness factors.

+# Question 3

+# Conclusion

+## Question 1

-## **Conclusion**
+## Question 2

-Both a comparison of mean/median values and the visualizations showed consistent relationships between gender and average factor scores that mostly support the hypothesis for the RQ.

-Based on the error bars in Figure 4, I am confident that the difference in mean factor scores is significant for Extraversion, Neuroticism (Emotional Stability), Agreeableness, and Openness.
-The difference between mean factor scores for Conscientiousness was very small and the error bars are close to overlap, suggesting that this difference in means is not significant (i.e., negligible).
-However, the standard deviations and interquartile ranges for all of the average factor scores are large and indicate a lot of variation within the data.
-Thus, it is difficult to draw conclusions without having more information about the sample and while conducting relatively simple analyses (e.g., visual comparison of average scores).
+Both a comparison of mean/median values and the visualizations showed consistent relationships between gender and average factor scores.
+However, it is difficult to draw conclusions without having more information about the sample and while conducting relatively simple analyses (e.g., visual comparison of average scores).
 In regard to the RQ, I believe the hypothesis is mostly supported since females show higher average scores than males on Extraversion and Agreeableness as well as lower scores on Neuroticism (i.e., lower emotional stability).
 Additionally, females show higher average scores than males on Conscientiousness and lower average scores on Openness, but the difference is less than for the other three factors.
-The only part of the analysis that revealed evidence contrary to the hypothesis was for the Openness factor -- it was hypothesized that there would not be significant gender differences for this factor but Figure 4 shows different mean factors scores for males vs. females and the 98% confidence interval does not overlap, suggesting a significant relationship.
+The only part of the analysis that revealed evidence contrary to the hypothesis was for the Openness factor -- it was hypothesized that there would not be gender differences for this factor but Figure 3 shows different mean factors scores for males vs. females and the 98% confidence interval does not overlap, suggesting a significant relationship.
 That being said, the difference in means for Openness was still less than the three hypothesized relationships.

+## Question 3